Three protest rallies, 5,000 police, on Saturday

 High school student activists show permission from Chana Songkhram police to rally outside the Education Ministry on Saturday.
 (Photo from @BadStudet_ Twitter account)

-City police and the management of the Bangkok Mass Transit Authority have been targetted by members of the BMTA workers' union for the "misuse" of BMTA's buses as barriers to stop protest marchers.
+City police and the management of the Bangkok Mass Transit Authority have been targetted by members of the BMTA workers' union for the "misuse" of BMTA buses as barriers to stop protest marchers.

 The union argues the buses are paid for by tax payers, and using them against protesters creates the wrongful impression the city bus agency is taking sides in the political conflict and supporting the government.